 Normally, the French frown at eating food on the street.
 Food is meant to be enjoyed and savored at home or in a nice restaurant ‒ food trucks have ruined this, though.

 However, there is an exception.
-Fresh baguettes can be eaten while walking back home, but just the top.
-Eating below the brim of the paper bag is simply not done.
+Fresh baguettes are a great snack when you’re walking, but just the top.
+Eating below the brim of the paper bag isn’t something you do here.
 Bread is so important to the French that most meals are usually accompanied with tasting bread.

 8. Green And Yellow, Green And Yellow

-Before you go into a fit, it might be good to know that Saint Catherine stood up to Emperor Maximus, and was executed when she refused to marry him.
+Before you go into a fit, keep in mind that Saint Catherine stood up to Emperor Maximus.
+Sadly, they executed her when she refused to marry him.

 9. The Dark Side Of Bachelor/rette Parties

 Don’t fret though.
 Unlike American Bachelor/rette parties, morbid themes feature at French ones.
 Plus, French term for this occasion is le enterrement de vie de garçon/ jeune.
 Perhaps this will help you with your French homework.

 The phrase literally means funeral of the life of the young man/woman.
 It’s humorous because they believe that your single life with its freedom dies the day you marry.
 Your bachelor’s party is you wake.

 So it’s not unusual to see a groom-to-be or a bride-to-be, carrying a fake costume tombstone alongside other usual bachelor or bachelorette items ‒ wink wink.